Can a Widow Collect Her Husband’s Social Security in Pennsylvania or NJ?

 About Social Security Surviving Spouse Benefits

 The SSA provides many different types of benefits, which can cause confusion for those who are unfamiliar with the system.
 For example, Social Security Disability Insurance (SSDI) is for disabled workers, while Supplemental Security Income (SSI) provides benefits for children and low-income individuals who do not have an employment history.
-There are also several types of benefits that may be available to widows and widowers, such as:
+The following types of benefits may also be available to widows and widowers in Pennsylvania and New Jersey:

-- Survivor Benefits – Survivor benefits are for certain widows and widowers whose spouses or ex-spouses were collecting or entitled to Social Security benefits prior to death.
+- Survivors benefits – Survivors benefits are for certain widows and widowers whose spouses or ex-spouses were collecting or entitled to Social Security benefits prior to death.

 - Widow or Widower Disability Benefits – Widower or widow benefits are for widows or widowers who have a serious, long-term health condition, meaning a disabling condition that has lasted or is expected to last for a minimum of one year.

-At What Age Can a Widow Collect Her Husband’s Social Security Benefits?
+At What Age Can a Widow Collect Her Husband’s Social Security Benefits in Pennsylvania and New Jersey?

-A widow or widower must generally be at least 60 years old in order to receive survivor benefits.
+A widow or widower must generally be at least 60 years old in order to receive survivors benefits in Pennsylvania and New Jersey.
 In some cases, benefits may be awarded at a younger age.
 For example, if the widow or widower is disabled, the age threshold drops from 60 to 50.

 In certain cases, the benefit amount may be reduced for younger widows or widowers.
 The SSA may reduce benefits by fractions of a percent for each month prior to the full retirement age (which currently ranges from 66 to 67, depending on the individual’s date of birth).